 As I’ve mentioned many times before I love Earth Fare (both for their groceries and for their little café), but there is one thing I want to make clear…just because you are buying something from a “health food” or “all natural” type grocery store does not mean it is automatically good for you (or your children)!
 No matter how many great things they offer, all of those items are mixed in with a bunch of products that I would consider to be highly processed (just like any old grocery store).
-It bothers me to no end when I see products like “organic cheddar bunnies” and boxed “organic macaroni and cheese”, and “organic chocolate truffles”.
-The only difference between these items and products like regular Goldfish and Kraft Mac & Cheese is the fact that they are organic (which is, sure, a slightly better alternative).
-The thing that all of these products have in common though is that they are all highly processed and made in factories with many more refined ingredients than you would ever use if you were making them from scratch at home.

 This topic is top of mind after a recent visit to Earth Fare’s “free kids” dinner night.
 I love taking my girls to free kids night because they love it, it is good for us, and it is cheap.
 But, the important thing I want to clarify is that not just any meal they serve there is good for us.
 Just because you are eating at a place like Earth Fare does not mean you automatically get “brownie points” for feeding your kids a “healthy” dinner.
 Sorry if this sounds harsh, but the point is that you still have to use your brain no matter where you are buying food!

 There are actually very few things I will even allow my kids to eat on the free kids night, but luckily there are just enough “real food” options that make it worthwhile for us to go.
 My girls usually get grilled cheese on whole-wheat bread, one of the fresh fruit side item options, carrots, applesauce, and white milk.
 And call me judgmental, but I can’t help but notice what the other moms are feeding their kids (that I imagine they think are decent choices as well).
-It’s anything from grilled cheese on white bread to organic cheddar bunnies to flavored yogurt (that is probably loaded with organic – albeit highly refined – sugar) to organic chocolate milk.
+It’s anything from grilled cheese on white bread to organic cheddar bunnies to flavored yogurt (that is probably loaded with organic—albeit highly refined – sugar) to organic chocolate milk.
 I am sorry, but a meal like that doesn’t even come close to following our “real food” rules“.
 And at the same time I can’t help but wonder what the majority of these kids would do if their moms chose to serve them white milk instead of chocolate (which often times has as much sugar as a regular soda) or if they served them applesauce instead of organic cheddar bunnies.

 My daughter recently had a friend over and I asked her if she liked white bread or whole-wheat bread (trying to gauge if she would eat what I was going to serve her).
 Her response was that she liked both, but her mom usually bought white.
 This brings me to an absolutely wonderful quote from a book called Lunch Lessons….